JamesSwift/ImageManager/README.md

 	<img src="img.php?size=___ID-OF-SIZE___&img=___PATH-TO-IMAGE___" />

-Next, investigate the file `config/exampleConfig.php` and try creating new sizes.
+To get started, investigate the file `config/exampleConfig.php` and try creating new sizes to use with `example.php`.

 ## Get The Code